ydb-platform/ydb/ydb/docs/en/core/dev/troubleshooting/performance/index.md

 - **Query-related issues**.
 These issues refer to database queries executing slower than expected because of their inefficient design.

-## Most frequent issues that affect {{ ydb-short-name }} performance

-It's recommended to troubleshoot YDB performance issues in the order of their occurrence frequency:
+## Instructions {#instructions}

+To troubleshoot {{ ydb-short-name }} performance issues, treat each potential cause as a hypothesis.
+Systematically review the list of hypotheses and verify whether they apply to your situation.
+The documentation for each cause provides a description, guidance on how to check diagnostics, and recommendations on what to do if the hypothesis is confirmed.

+If any known changes occurred in the system around the time the performance issues first appeared, investigate those first.
+Otherwise, follow this recommended order for evaluating potential root causes.
+This order is loosely based on the descending frequency of their occurrence on large production {{ ydb-short-name }} clusters.

 1. [Overloaded shards](schemas/overloaded-shards.md)
 1. [Excessive tablet splits and merges](schemas/splits-merges.md)